 The field of materials science is the study of materials with a focus on their composition, structure, and properties.
 The interdisciplinary field combines physics, chemistry and engineering and encompasses all-natural and artificial materials.
 This includes metals, ceramics, glasses, polymers, semiconductors, and composites.

 A "material" is a collection of many atoms or molecules, where the collection typically behaves differently than the individual parts.
 For example, when one or a few water molecules behave chemically similar to the molecules in a glass of water, but the few molecules are not a liquid, they don’t flow, and they don’t exhibit viscosity or surface tension.
 These are properties of large collections of molecules and are examples of properties of a material: properties that depend on the collective interaction of many molecules or atoms.
 Understanding and predicting material properties requires understanding the behavior of individual atoms and molecules and the behavior of large collections of these components.
 Materials scientists can use this understanding to develop new materials that follow a set list of desired properties.

 A great example is gold.
 As an element, it has distinct chemical properties; however, when a few thousand gold atoms are combined to form a thin gold foil, it exhibits collective behavior that a single gold atom cannot.
 The collection of gold atoms can be bent, stretched, or hammered to form objects that retain their shape and show new properties that make gold a useful substance, like heat and electrical conduction.
 Properties like electrical conductivity and malleability are material properties, i.e., properties of large collections of atoms.
 Single atoms and molecules cannot exhibit these properties.

 Materials Science is a Crucial Discipline

 Why do we care about materials?
-To put it simply, they are a foundation of our civilization.
+To put it simply, they are the foundation of our civilization.
 Look at how we name the ages of societal evolution after the materials they had to work with: the stone age, bronze age, iron age, and now the computer age (made possible by semiconductors, a distinct class of materials).